Strobesstrobes

 How do attackers escalate privileges in GCP IAM?

-Common paths use permissions like iam.serviceAccounts.actAs and getAccessToken to impersonate privileged service accounts, iam.serviceAccountKeys.create to mint new keys, and setIamPolicy to bind a stronger role to yourself.
-Deploy permissions on Cloud Functions or Compute combined with actAs also let you run code as a privileged account.
+The cleanest path is impersonation: iam.serviceAccounts.getAccessToken or actAs over a more privileged service account lets you mint a token as that account with no key required.
+Other paths use iam.serviceAccountKeys.create to mint new keys, setIamPolicy to bind yourself a stronger role, and deploy permissions on Cloud Functions or Compute combined with actAs to run code as a privileged account.

 Why are GCP service account keys risky?

-Service account keys are long-lived JSON credentials that do not expire automatically.
-If one leaks into a repository, image, CI variable, or instance metadata, an attacker can authenticate as that service account and use all its permissions until an administrator manually revokes the key.
-Workload identity and short-lived tokens are the safer alternative.
+Service-account keys are long-lived JSON credentials that do not expire automatically.
+If one leaks into a repository, image, CI variable, or instance metadata, an attacker authenticates as that account and uses all its permissions until an administrator manually revokes the key.
+Workload identity and short-lived tokens are the safer alternative, and an org policy can disable key creation entirely.

 How does SSRF to the GCP metadata server work?

-A request to http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token with the Metadata-Flavor: Google header returns an OAuth access token for the instance's service account.
-The required header blocks SSRF primitives that cannot set custom headers, and the token's power is limited by the instance's OAuth scopes.
+A request to metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token with the Metadata-Flavor: Google header returns an OAuth access token for the instance's service account.
+The required header blocks SSRF primitives that cannot set custom headers, and the token's power is capped by the instance's OAuth launch scopes, so check both the scopes and the underlying IAM roles.

-What tools are used for GCP penetration testing?
+What tools are used for GCP penetration testing, and in what order?

 What is the most common GCP misconfiguration?

 Over-privileged default service accounts are the most common issue, particularly the default Compute Engine service account which often carries the broad Editor role.
-Combined with instances launched using full-access OAuth scopes, this lets a single compromised instance act with wide project permissions.
+Combined with instances launched using the full-access cloud-platform OAuth scope, this lets a single compromised instance act with wide project permissions, which is why both controls should be tightened together.

 Sources and references